mkpaz/corf/BUILD.md

 * JDK11 to build `telekit-controls`.
 The reason is that this module contains custom FXML components for Scene Builder but Gluon at the moment only provides Scene Builder built with JDK11, so you can't load component compiled with higher JDK version into it.
 * Maven

-You can choose any OpenJDK vendor, but only that which bundles OpenJFX (e.g. Liberica JDK).
+You can choose any OpenJDK vendor, but only which bundles OpenJFX (e.g. Liberica JDK).

 Configure Maven Toolchains (`~/.m2/toolchains.xml`), only include installed JDK: